mikelabadie/Final-Project-Group10/README.md

 # DeepLearningEmotions

+Setup
+1. Unzip images and metadata to local machine (see Machine Setup)
+2. Change project_configuartion.py to reflect locations of unzipped files

 Preprocessing
+This can be skipped if you have images_all.csv, sequences_all.csv, and sequences_missing_labels_completed.csv.
+When these are read as dataframes, you will need to update filenames to match your file structure.
 1. preprocessing_helper_get_sequence_labels.py:  this gets labels for sequences that have labels.  this also gets a list of all images by its sequence.
 2. preprocessing_helper_missing_labels.py:  i used this to create a csv of the peak image for sequences that did not have labels.  i manually tagged the sequences.